oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/auto_scaling/README.md

 ## How it works:
 Corrino uses Prometheus + vLLM metrics as the target to autoscale pods + nodes.
-Prometheus scrapes vLLM for its metrics, and a KEDA ScaledObject stores a query and threshold value to decide when to scale.
+Prometheus scrapes vLLM for its metrics, and a KEDA ScaledObject stores a query and threshold value to decide when to scale in conjunction with the [OCI Cluster Autoscaler Add-on](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengusingclusterautoscaler_topic-Working_with_Cluster_Autoscaler_as_Cluster_Add-on.htm).
 KEDA runs this query based on a time interval, and if the threshold is passed, the HPA will trigger a scale up.
 If, after some time, the number returns below the threshold, the HPA will trigger a scale down.

 Smoothing factors have been added to both KEDA and HPA so that they are both responsive, but do not trigger immediate scaling based on an intermittent agressive spike in traffic.